hakan-krgn/hCore/README.md

 # hCore

 A simplified and multi-functional tool for spigot developers.
 There are dozens of features you can use in it, and it is completely open source code. hCore supports all versions from 1.8.x to 1.18.2.
+Also you can find all these APIs usages from [here](https://github.com/hakan-krgn/hCore/wiki).

 ## Developers